mysterioustrousers/MTStringAttributes/README.md

 MTStringAttributes
 ==================

-An easier way to create an attributes dictionary for NSAttributedString
+An easier way to create an attributes dictionary for NSAttributedString (for iOS and OSX)

 ## Installation